petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    It's going to be mostly boilerplate, but that's okay.
    As you go through your lit review, you'll be writing the introduction.
+   As you plan your experiment and write your data processing code you can write the methods section.
    Again, instead of phases, make it into one continuous evolutionary process until it's ready to release.
 4. Create project update slideshows with the same pipeline used to create